-The poll showed that 64 per cent of Scots back immigration powers being devolved to Scotland, Wales and Northern Ireland.
+64 per cent of Scots want immigration powers devolved to Holyrood

 Ten per cent of Scottish respondents think that the British Government has managed the immigration system competently and fairly.

 The UK-wide trust figure was higher at 15 per cent.

 A consultation with almost 20,000 people across the country found just 17% trusted the government to tell the truth about the reality of immigration.

 Even fewer - 13% - trusted MPs to tell the truth on the issue.